Report mistreatment or self-neglect of an at-risk adult

 Adult Protective Services (APS) investigates allegations of physical and sexual abuse, caretaker neglect, and exploitation (collectively referred to as "mistreatment") and self-neglect of at-risk adults.
 APS offers protective services to improve the health, safety, and welfare of at-risk adult experiencing mistreatment or self-neglect.
 APS uses community-based services and resources, health care services, family and friends when appropriate, and other support systems.

 Making a report of mistreatment or self-neglect

-It’s okay to report if you just suspect something is wrong.
+It’s OK to report if you just suspect something is wrong.
 As long as you make the report in good faith, you are immune from any criminal charges or a civil lawsuit for damages.
 If you knowingly make a false report it is a class 3 misdemeanor and if you are charged and convicted, you could receive a fine of up to $750, six months in jail, or both.

 Have as much information as possible about the at-risk adult, the alleged perpetrator, and what is concerning you.
 At a minimum, Adult Protective Services will need the following information: